sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Version statistics**: 104 files changed, 4,411 insertions, 421 deletions.
 - **Major interoperability change**: Allow using event type -99 for discontinuities and improve ERPLAB compatibility (20 functions modified).
 The default is still to use 'boundary' for event boundary, but the default can be changed in the EEGLAB preferences when processing numerical event types.
 - **Interoperability**: Added 4 new parameters to import data with BIOSIG toolbox, in particular for EDF and BDF files.
-- **Interoperability**: Increased compatibility for Fieldtrip dataset conversion back and forth, in particular for electrode coordinates.
+- **Interoperability**: Increased compatibility for FieldTrip dataset conversion back and forth, in particular for electrode coordinates.
 - **Interoperability**: Fix processing data from multiple sessions for LIMO.
 - **Group analysis**: Allow fusing channel rejection across datasets of the same subject and session.
 - **Bug fix**: Fix concatenating datasets of the same size.